pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 **Business needs**

-Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart.

+First, start defining the team approach by identifying the following:
+1. Who is your target customer audience?
-1. Who should you present this solution to?
-Who is your target customer audience?
-Who are the decision makers?
+2. Who should you present this solution to?
+3. Who are the decision makers in the scenario?

-2. What customer business needs do you need to address with your solution?
+4. What customer business needs do you need to address with your solution?
+5. Is there a priority or order in implementation that you think the cient should consider?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart:
+Directions: With all participants at your table, respond to the following requirements:

-*High-level architecture*
+*Produce a High-level architecture*

-1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the mobile and web applications, data management, search, and extensibility.
+- Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the mobile and web applications, data management, search, and extensibility.

-*Secure application secrets*

-1. List the requirements for securing the different applications secrets

-*Secure Data management*
+*Provide data security from the primary data store forward to API/Application*

-1. List the requirements for TDE and Always Encrypted here.
+- List the requirements for securing data at rest and in motion across the client stack using features like Transparent Data Encryption and Always Encrypted

-*Networking*
+- How can the client use their current infrastructure to limit what data users have access to as determined by role?
+- What methods can be applied to protect sensitive customer information such as transaction and PII classified data?

+*Provide security for Sensitive Application Configuration Information*

-1. List requirements for securing data in transit over the network
+- List the requirements for securing application secrets, connection strings, credentials, and related configuration information
+- List requirements for ensuring application protocol security for distributed web applications

+*Provide security for bulk data upload and transfer between partner suppliers and client*

+- Describe simple but effective ways in which the client can use Azure Services to enable Suppliers to integrate in terms of large file-based data bi-directional transfers?
+- What other Azure Tools or Services can be used to facilitate secure data transfers across corporate boundaries?

 *Extensibility*

-1. How will you ensure the application scales and can expand into new regions?
+- Using Azure, how can the client ensure application scaling and performance as they grow and expand into new regions?

-2. How will you ensure the solution will scale appropriately under heavy traffic?
+- What new Azure services or configurations might be required to ensure that the entire solution will scale appropriately under high demand?
+- What can Contoso Solar Architecture Team consider to "future proof" application architecture to promote an easier extensibility path to match growth potential?

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+- Identify any customer needs that are not addressed with the proposed solution

-2. Identify the benefits of your solution.
+- Identify the benefits of the proposed solution, and list potential caveats

-3. Determine how you will respond to the customer's objections.
+- Determine how you will respond to the customer's objections

-Prepare a 15-minute chalk-talk style presentation to the customer.
+- Prepare a 15-minute, staged "chalk-talk" presentation to the customer

 ## Step 3: Present the solution